DCD-Ecosystem/dcd_cdt/docs/09_tutorials/03_create-an-abi-file.md

 ### Table returns no rows

 Check that your table is accurately described in the <<glossary:ABI>> file.
-For example, If you use `cleos` to add a table on a contract with a malformed <<glossary:ABI>> definition and then get rows from that table, you will recieve an empty result. `cleos` will not produce an error when adding a row nor reading a row when a contract has failed to properly describe its tables in its <<glossary:ABI>> File.
+For example, If you use `cldcd` to add a table on a contract with a malformed <<glossary:ABI>> definition and then get rows from that table, you will recieve an empty result. `cldcd` will not produce an error when adding a row nor reading a row when a contract has failed to properly describe its tables in its <<glossary:ABI>> File.